blkflth/blkedn/README.md

 - If you're going to change keybinds, it's very useful to open up `wev` in a terminal to get the valid names of your keys.

 - If reinstalling on a system, delete the directories `~/.steam` and `~/.local/Steam` before launching Steam so that it can rebuild those correctly.

+- When setting up `anki` from flathub, check `programs.nix` for a list of addons and theit codes needed to get up and running for 日本語 study.

 - To configure a the _"Open Terminal Here"_ custom action in `thunar`: Open a terminal and run `whereis ghostty`.
 Open the custom actions configuration, and clear out the default command.
 Open the file picker for the executable, and use the search to find the ghostty executable in home-manager's paths.
 Select ghostty, and then add `-e fish` after the filled-in command.